June 5, 2023

 Perdue even jokes about getting a t-shirt made with the slogan, ‘What would Amy do?’

 But it doesn’t stop at the resort.
-Fonte, Middleton and the local climate action group Big Sky SNO are also working with the City of Bozeman, Bridger Bowl, and several other Montana cities to encourage NorthWestern Energy to provide a renewable rate option.
+Fonte, Middleton, and the local climate action group Big Sky SNO are also working with the City of Bozeman, Bridger Bowl, and several other Montana cities to encourage NorthWestern Energy to provide a renewable rate option.

 With the fastest-growing electrical demand in all of NorthWestern’s Montana grid, the community of Big Sky has significant buying power.

 “That’s where we can make the most leverage for change, is using our business voice for advocacy,” Fonte says.
-She recently collaborated with Bridger’s sustainability director, Bonnie Hickey, to draft a guest column (https://www.bozemandailychronicle.com/opinions/guest_columnists/guest-column-congress-needs-to-act-on-climate-to-save-our-winters/article_4a9125d2-18a3-5a8f-9614-f52367018342.html) on behalf of both ski areas, encouraging Montana’s senators to enact legislation that would decrease carbon pollution.
+She recently collaborated with Bridger’s sustainability director, Bonnie Hickey, to draft a guest column on behalf of both ski areas, encouraging Montana’s senators to enact legislation that would decrease carbon pollution.

-“We believe the federal government should set a goal to reduce U.S. emissions 50% by 2030,” they wrote, “speeding the production of cleaner, cheaper, non-carbon based energy that is not impacted by foreign supply chain disruption and conflict overseas.”
+“We believe the federal government should set a goal to reduce U.S. emissions 50% by 2030,” they wrote, “speeding the production of cleaner, cheaper, non-carbon-based energy that is not impacted by foreign supply chain disruption and conflict overseas.”

 Back at the resort, Fonte leaves the Huntley and heads over to the Exchange, breezing through the building’s loading dock.
 Pallets holding boxes of vegetables, onion rings, and beer block access to the compost and recycling bins.